-- Do not re-use a shared encryption key used at any other clinic.
+- Do not re-use a shared encryption key that has been used by any other clinic.

 - Change the key if it has been publicly disclosed or compromised by an untrusted individual.

-- Consider using a trusted secure password manager such as LastPass or 1Password to store the shared encryption key.
+- Consider using a trusted secure password manager such as 1Password to store the shared encryption key.